the fashion awards 2018 will celebrate 100 of the world’s most exciting next gen talents

 Today, the British Fashion Council have announced that this year’s Fashion Awards in partnership with Swarovski will celebrate the global community of young creative talent with the launch of NEW WAVE: Creatives.

-After the Fashion Awards dropped its Team GB prefix in 2016, the London-based ceremony, in partnership with Swarovski, has recognized creativity and innovation in global fashion, celebrating exceptional individuals whose imagination has broken new ground across borders.
-From Gucci’s Marco Bizzarri to Raf Simons for Calvin Klein, the focus has been honoring the individuals, brands and businesses whose imaginations and creativity have broken new ground globally.
+After the Fashion Awards dropped its Team GB prefix in 2016, the London-based ceremony, in partnership with Swarovski, has recognised creativity and innovation in global fashion, celebrating exceptional individuals whose imagination has broken new ground across borders.
+From Gucci’s Marco Bizzarri to Raf Simons for Calvin Klein, the focus has been honouring the individuals, brands and businesses whose imaginations and creativity have broken new ground globally.
 As it shifts attentions onto the talents of today and tomorrow, NEW WAVE: Creatives is the next step.

 “The Fashion Awards in partnership with Swarovski are a celebration of an incredibly diverse industry; through the event we aim to shine a light not only on designers but also on all of those who contribute to the creativity and innovation of our industry,” Caroline Rush, Chief Executive British Fashion Council, explained in a statement.
-“This is why we are delighted to be launching NEXT WAVE: Creatives this year, to highlight and celebrate those creatives from all around the world and inspire new collaborations and encourage an even younger generation to consider the many creative roles that make up the fashion industry and follow in their footsteps.”
+“This is why we are delighted to be launching NEW WAVE: Creatives this year, to highlight and celebrate those creatives from all around the world and inspire new collaborations and encourage an even younger generation to consider the many creative roles that make up the fashion industry and follow in their footsteps.”

 So, alongside their picks for Designer of the Year and Model of the Year, the 2000-strong industry insiders that make up the Fashion Awards Voting Panel were each asked to nominate the behind-the-scenes trailblazers that they believe to be the most exciting working today.
 Shining a light on this year’s emerging talents, the hot 100 list includes everyone from image-makers to hair and make-up artists, set designers to creative directors, models to digital influencers.
 Get ready to meet the visionaries changing fashion from the inside out.